At-Tariq: Exegesis

 The name Al-Târiq refers to anything that arrives at night.
 The star is called Târiq because it appears during the night.
 Al-Najm Al-Thâqib refers to a shining star that pierces the darkness with its light.
 Some scholars interpret it as the Pleiades but it could also be a pulsar, while others suggest it may refer to any bright, penetrating star.

-The verse “Indeed, every soul has no guardian over it” means that no one has absolute authority over a soul—except that it has an angelic guardian who records its good and bad deeds.
+The verse "There is no soul but that it has over it a protector" means means that every soul has an angelic guardian who records its good and bad deeds.